Job Title: Wildlife Rehabilitation Keeper (Part-Time)

 Reports to: Veterinarian

-This person will support the Zoo in our mission “to support desert conservation through preservation, education and appreciation” and will help the Zoo achieve a forward thinking vision of a modern zoo and inclusive culture.
+This keeper will support TLD in our mission of, “Desert conservation through preservation, education and appreciation,” and will help TLD achieve a forward-thinking vision of a modern zoo and inclusive culture.

 Specific Responsibilities and Duties include, but are not limited to:

 - Upholds wildlife rehabilitation standards and policies, including maintaining a quiet, low-stress environment, following measures to prevent imprinting, and minimizing handling of patients.

 - Provides daily care for wildlife rehab patients including handling/capture, (hand)feeding, medicating, cleaning, weighing, enriching, assessment for release.